How many Chinese characters do you need to learn?

 After becoming fully aware of the limitations and potentials of individual Chinese characters, John DeFrancis wrote his Chinese Reader series based on the studies of Chinese character occurrence, which is the best way to overcome one of the most difficult obstacles for non-Chinese speakers to learn Chinese, thousands of Chinese characters.

-April Zhang followed what DeFrancis did before and made some improvements in certain areas.
-The first issue she realised is that all DeFrancis’ books are as thick as a brick and look daunting and intimidating.
+Following what DeFrancis did before, I also wrote a series of Chinese Reading and Writing textbooks.
+Certain areas are improved.
+The first one is that all DeFrancis’ books are as thick as a brick and look daunting and intimidating.
 Also, after passing a threshold, learning characters according to occurring frequency becomes increasingly inefficient.
 The top 500 characters count for 72.1% - 79.2% of the characters occurring, while the next 500 characters for only 11.9% - 14.1%.
 Yet students have to spend considerably longer time and more energy to study the 2nd 500 characters.

 320 Chinese characters in six books